-- EchoStar Technologies which designs, develops and distributes digital set-top boxes and related products and technology, primarily for satellite TV service providers, telecommunication companies and international cable companies.
+- EchoStar Technologies which designs, develops and distributes digital set-top boxes and related products and technology, primarily for satellite TV service providers and telecommunication companies.
 Our EchoStar Technologies segment also provides digital broadcast operations, including satellite uplinking/downlinking, transmission services, signal processing, conditional access management, and other services primarily to DISH Network.
-In addition, we provide our Slingboxes directly to consumers via retail outlets and online. - Hughes which provides satellite broadband internet access to North American consumers and broadband network services and equipment to domestic and international enterprise markets.
+In addition, we provide our TVEverywhere technology through Slingboxes directly to consumers via retail outlets and online, as well as to the payTV operator market.
+Beginning in 2015, this segment also includes our OTT business, which primarily provides support services to DISH Network's Sling TV operations. - Hughes which provides satellite broadband internet access to North American consumers and broadband network services and equipment to domestic and international enterprise markets.
 The Hughes segment also provides managed services to large enterprises and solutions to customers for mobile satellite systems.